semgrep/bento/README.md

 3. Fix issues or archive unnecessary warning and errors
 4. Disable undesired checks
 5. Add Bento to git pre-commit hooks
-6. Add Bento to CI pipeline (ex: CircleCI)
+6. Add Bento to the CI pipeline (e.g., CircleCI)

 ### Initialize Bento for a project: